djipco/webmidi/website/docs/index.md

 :::

-Create an HTML document and include the library (this will install the latest alpha version):
+Create an HTML document and link to the library:

 ```html
 <!DOCTYPE html>